 Delta Epsilon Sigma

-Membership in Kappa Gamma Pi, the National Catholic College Graduate Honor Society, is awarded to ten percent of the men and women of the senior class who have distinguished themselves by high academic rank and outstanding leadership, faith, and service to the wider community in the search for justice, compassion, and wisdom.
+Membership in Kappa Gamma Pi, the National Catholic College Graduate Honor Society, is awarded to 10 percent of the men and women of the senior class who have distinguished themselves by high academic rank and outstanding leadership, faith and service to the wider community in the search for justice, compassion and wisdom.

 The Alpha Beta Gamma chapter of Lambda Pi Eta, the official Communication National Honor Society, began in May 2004.
-The Greek letters represent what Aristotle described in his book of rhetoric as the three ingredients of persuasion: Logos (Lambda) meaning logic, Patho (Pi) relating to emotion, and Ethos (Eta) defined as character, credibility, and ethics.
+The Greek letters represent what Aristotle described in his book of rhetoric as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion and Ethos (Eta) defined as character, credibility and ethics.
 For membership, a student must have a cumulative GPA of 3.5 or higher with 60 semester or 90 quarter credit hours completed and a GPA of 3.25 or higher in communication studies courses with 12 semester or 18 quarter credit hours completed.

-Sigma Beta Delta is a national honor society in business, management, and administration.
-Its purpose is to encourage and recognize scholarship and accomplishment among students of business, management, and administration as well as to encourage and promote aspirations toward personal and professional improvement and a life distinguished by honorable service to humankind.
-Membership is open to undergraduate and graduate business administration students who rank in the top 20% of the School of Business and Management.
+Sigma Beta Delta is a national honor society in business, management and administration.
+Its purpose is to encourage and recognize scholarship and accomplishment among students of business, management and administration as well as to encourage and promote aspirations toward personal and professional improvement and a life distinguished by honorable service to humankind.
+Membership is open to undergraduate and graduate business administration students who rank in the top 20 percent of the School of Business and Management.

 The Athletics Department provides students with a competitive sports program that is consistent with the University's mission of education of the whole person.
 Intercollegiate athletics plays a large part in the student-athlete's overall collegiate educational experience.
 Student-athletes are students first, athletes second.
-Success is measured not only by wins, but also by the development of skill, the cultivation of team and community spirit, and the ability to achieve a productive academic and personal life.
+Success is measured not only by wins but also by the development of skill, the cultivation of team and community spirit and the ability to achieve a productive academic and personal life.
 See Undergraduate Policies and Procedures for information on eligibility.
-For more information, contact the Athletic Director, Josh Doody, email@example.com.
+For more information, contact Athletic Director Josh Doody at firstname.lastname@example.org.